Law & Order: Criminal Intent season 1: Production

 Law & Order: Criminal Intent is the third series in the Law & Order crime drama franchise, which was created by Dick Wolf in 1990.
 He developed it with René Balcer, who began working on the original series during its first season.
 During his time on Law & Order, Balcer was promoted to head writer, show runner, and executive producer before leaving in 2000.
 News first broke of a new series in late 2000, when it was reported that NBC, broadcaster of Law & Order and Law & Order: Special Victims Unit, approached Wolf Films and Studios USA about a second spin-off.

 Balcer and Wolf conceived Law & Order: Criminal Intent as a police procedural crime drama that follows a distinct division of the New York City Police Department: the 'Major Case Squad', and its investigations in to high-profile murder cases, such as those involving VIPs, local government officials and employees, and people working in the financial industry and the arts and entertainment world.
 Unlike the other series in the Law & Order franchise, Law & Order: Criminal Intent gives significant attention to the actions and motives of the criminals, rather than primarily focusing on the police investigation and trial prosecution.
 Episodes do not contain trials, and end in confessions rather than plea bargains or verdicts.

 Production began in January 2001, shooting on location in and around New York City using local color.
-The main set of One Police Plaza is located at Pier 62, Chelsea Piers, Manhattan.
+The main set of One Police Plaza is located in the Silver Screen Studios soundstages at Chelsea Piers, Manhattan.
 Thirteen episodes were initially ordered, and were completed by April 2001, so that production would not be halted by a potential strike from the Writers Guild of America.
 Balcer was the show runner, executive producer and head writer on the first season of Law & Order: Criminal Intent.
 Wolf was also credited as an executive producer, as with all other Law & Order series.
 The first season gave co-executive producers credits to Peter Jankowski, Fred Berner, Geoffrey Neigher, and Arthur W. Forney.
 John L. Roman, Roz Weinman, and Eric Overmyer were named producers, with Michael Kewley a co-producer.
 Theresa Rebeck and Marlane Meyer were consulting producers.
 Twelve people directed, and nine people wrote the twenty-two episodes; Constantine Makris directed four episodes, and Balcer wrote or co-wrote ten episodes.